 - Identify methods that will be used to assess SLOs and a plan for assessing them.

 - Collect assessment data, use the collected data to pilot test the feasibility of the assessment measures and processes described in the plan, and (if needed) revise the assessment plan.

 - Collect additional data (or improved data if measures were changed based on the pilot test results from Year One)

 - Analyze the data, and produce a report that summarizes the assessment findings.The assessment report must include an action plan for using the assessment results to improve curriculum or instruction.

-Implement the action plan to improve curriculum or instruction that was developed
+- Implement the action plan to improve curriculum or instruction that was developed during year two.

 - Assess the impact of the curricular or pedagogical changes that were made.